Strategies Analyzed for the Gradual Termination of the State of Exception in the Southern Macrozone

 "An evaluation is being carried out to adopt the necessary measures for better results, and on that basis, we believe it is necessary to design a de-escalation plan that allows for a perspective where this exceptional measure remains truly exceptional and does not become permanent," said Elizalde.

-However, the Secretary of State emphasized that "with the same honesty, it must be stated that as long as this measure is necessary, we will have to extend it, because the number one priority here is the priority of the people."
+However, the Secretary of State emphasized that "with the same honesty, it must be said that as long as this measure is necessary, we will have to extend it, because the number one priority here is the priority of the people."

 In the Area

-The parliamentarian also highlighted the dialogue instances that have been created to discuss possible measures to end the State of Exception in the mentioned area.
+The parliamentarian also highlighted the dialogue instances that have been initiated to discuss possible measures to end the State of Exception in the mentioned area.
 Lastly, Saavedra added that it is key for all involved actors to be part of the analysis.

 Communities